BRTNetwork/brt-address-codec/README.md

 ### encodeSeed(entropy: Buffer, type: 'ed25519' | 'secp256k1'): string

-Encode the given entropy as an BR Ledger seed (secret).
+Encode the given entropy as an BRT Ledger seed (secret).
 The entropy must be exactly 16 bytes (128 bits).
 The encoding includes which elliptic curve digital signature algorithm (ECDSA) the seed is intended to be used with.
 The seed is used to produce the private key.

 ### decodeSeed(seed: string): object